-Folding or unfolding the handle improperly can damage the cables, causing an unsafe operating condition.
+Unfolding the handle improperly can damage the cables, causing an unsafe operating condition.

-- Do not damage the cables when folding or unfolding the handle. - If a cable is damaged, contact an Authorized Service Dealer. - 1.
-Remove the handle knobs from the machine housing (Figure 3).
+- Do not damage the cable(s) when folding or unfolding the handle. - Ensure that the cable(s) are routed to the outside of the handle. - If a cable is damaged, contact an Authorized Service Dealer. - 1.
+Move the handle rearward to the operating position (Figure 3).